 September 19th 2016

-People often ask me around this time of year "How much should I be practising?"
-I have given all sorts of answers to this question over the years.
-Here is my current (very short) answer: "Most days!"
+People often ask me "How much should I be practising?"
+My current (very short) answer is "Most days!"
 Simple as that - there should be more days when you practise, than days when you don't practise.